sparkfun/SparkFun_DataLogger/docs/example_thingspeak.md

   <a href="../assets/iot_ts_new_channel.png"><img src="../assets/iot_ts_new_channel.png" width="600" height="600" alt="New Channel"></a>
 </div>

-Once the values are entered, select save.
+Once the values are entered, select **Save Channel**.
 ThingSpeak will now show list of **Channel Stats**, made up of line plots for each field specified for the channel.

 !!! note